 - Frugality: Remind them that tickets will be more expensive at the door.
 Or offer free drink promos to those who sign up today.

-Ultimately, your goal is to throw a bash your revelers will never forget.
-And ideally, if you follow the general cadence outlined here, there be plenty of revelers to celebrate with.
-Good luck, and Happy New Year!
+Ultimately, your goal is to throw a bash your attendees will never forget.
+And if you follow our general outline, there’ll be plenty of revelers to celebrate with.